RekietaLabsLLC/RekietaLabs/README.md

 DO NOT COPY ANY CODE UNLESS GIVEN PERMISSION.

+Updates: Our new website just launched!

 Welcome to RekietaLabs!

 RekietaLabs is a 3D Printing company. we are not a registered business.
-As this is a small project created by me.
+As this is a small project!

 RekietaLabs Market: